Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 There are ways to reduce memory consumption, by performing aggregation within the database, performing operations on chunks of data, or using technologies such as [Apache Arrow](https://arrow.apache.org/), for working with larger-than-memory datasets stored on disk.

 Again, the less memory you request, the greater number of pods running Posit Workbench sessions can be squeezed onto a single node, thus minimising cost to PHS.

-#### Profiles ####

-Your user account is, by default, assigned to a generic profile which grants you permission to request up to x CPU and x MB of memory for your session.

-If the work that you do requires a greater number of CPUs or amount of memory than the defaults, you can request that your user account is assigned to an enhanced profile.
-This request should be submitted in writing to ... explaining the reasons you require greater resources and for how long. *TBC*